ParagEkbote/LeEmpereur_70_ModelRecipe/README.md

 ### Create the new model with the [Mergekit](https://github.com/arcee-ai/mergekit)

 After identifying the layers to prune, you can proceed to the `slice_with_mergekit` directory and prune the model with the MergeKit library.

-## Use Cases

-The layer pruning strategy detailed in the paper and implemented in this codebase is beneficial for:

-- Reducing the computational requirements of LLMs without significant performance loss.
-- Facilitating fine-tuning and potential continuous pretraining of pruned models.
-- Initial experiments suggest the pruned models can still generate coherent text.
-- When combined with techniques like QLoRA, pruned models can heal from performance drops efficiently.